See the section below for answers to frequently asked questions regarding:

 Our goal is for you to have a complete schedule before you arrive for O-Week so that you can focus your energy on settling in and getting acquainted with campus.
 The more thorough you are in the course request process, the more likely you'll end up with a schedule that works for you.
 On occasion, conversations with the relevant department during O-Week will result in adjustments to your original placement, and that typically requires a schedule change to swap out the course based on the old placement in favor of a class reflecting the new one.
 Your Academic Adviser will help you navigate this when you meet with them during O-Week.

 If you start in four courses and decide after a week or so that it'd be better for you to take three, that's fine.
 You have until Friday of 3rd week to drop a class without it appearing on your transcript.
-If you're considering this, be in communication with your College Adviser to ensure that you don't unintentionally drop something that will cause problems for you later on.
+We strongly recommend you confer with your College Adviser to ensure that you don't unintentionally drop something that will cause problems for you later on.

-No, you'll want to go through pre-registration like other first-years.
-If you've submitted your transfer course information by mid-June, as requested, you should receive information from the Advising Office later in the summer about the outcome of your credit evaluation.
+No, you will go through pre-registration like other first-years.
+If you've submitted your transfer course information as requested, you should receive information from the Advising Office later in the summer about the outcome of your credit evaluation.
 There's a very good chance that you'll need a number of Core courses, so you'll be able to request some of those during Autumn quarter pre-registration.
-If you receive partial credit for something like Humanities, you'll need to complete it by starting a Hum sequence in Autumn and taking however many courses you need to satisfy the requirement.
 You may not be able to request relevant major-specific courses during pre-registration, but you can discuss a plan with your Adviser during your O-Week one-on-one meeting.

 2. Placements